Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 People never diagnosed with breast cancer

-Some clinical trials focus on non-treatment areas of breast cancer, such as prevention and screening.
-These studies often look for people who have never had breast cancer to take part in the study.
+Some clinical trials focus on non-treatment areas of breast cancer, such as risk reduction and screening.
+These studies often look for people who’ve never had breast cancer to take part in the study.

 When to consider joining a clinical trial